-The rate of ILI presentations to sentinel GPs was stable in the past week and remained in the midrange of values usually reported at this time of year (Figure 1).
+The rate of ILI presentations to sentinel GPs increased in the past week but remained in the midrange of values usually reported at this time of year (Figure 1).

 Figure 1.
-Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022
+Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022 YTD

-The number of ILI-related presentations and admissions to EDs continued to increase in the past week (Figure 2).
+The number of ILI-related presentations to EDs increased in the past week, while the number of admissions decreased (Figure 2).